 Battle Isle II follows upon the formula Blue Byte previously used in Battle Isle and History Line, but with some heavy changes.
-The result is a game that LOOKS familiar to Battle Isle veterans, but plays with a much more enjoyable and enticing experience. |
+The result is a game that LOOKS familiar to Battle Isle veterans, but furnishes a much more enjoyable and enticing experience. |

 Reviewed by: SoulBlazer